RplusT/on-chain/README.md

 # on-chain
-A compilation of explorations using blockchain data
+A compilation of blockchain data explorations